Yasser-R/v1-payment-api/source/includes/_scheduledtransactions.md

 }
 ```

-Edit an existing scheduled transaction.
+Edit an existing scheduled payment.
 Partial editing is allowed: just supply the field(s) to change, along with the sender's PIN.

 Note: the `recurrence` field *cannot* be modified.
-If you need to change the recurrence of a scheduled transaction, delete it and create a new one.
+If you need to change the recurrence of a scheduled payment, delete it and create a new one.

 <aside class="reminder">This endpoint [requires](#authentication) an OAuth access token with the `Scheduled` scope.</aside>